Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 September 2024 17.26.16 UTC
+- WIB: Minggu, 22 September 2024 18.18.46 UTC
-- WITA: Minggu, 22 September 2024 18.26.16 UTC
+- WITA: Minggu, 22 September 2024 19.18.46 UTC
-- WIT: Minggu, 22 September 2024 19.26.16 UTC
+- WIT: Minggu, 22 September 2024 20.18.46 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"A brother may not be a friend, but a friend will always be a brother."

-Kategori: inspirational
+Kategori: friendship